Heralds of the Gospel: History

+The right-wing and conservative institution Tradition, Family, Property (TFP) is the direct predecessor of the Heralds.
+The philosophy of this institution based on the work of the conservative thinker Plinio Corrêa de Oliveira served as the main intellectual basis for the formation of the Heralds of the Gospel.
+One of the main objectives of the organization is to fight to maintain and strengthen the three fundamental values that give name to the group; tradition, family, and property.
+The TFP and the Heralds of Gospel were the subject of several academic papers.

 Spirituality

-The spirituality of the Heralds of the Gospel is based on three essential points: the Eucharist, the Virgin Mary and the Pope.
-These points are represented in the emblem that distinguishes them.
-The three devotions can be seen in the symbol of the Heralds of the Gospel.
+The spirituality of the Heralds of the Gospel is based on three essential points: the Eucharist, the Virgin Mary and the pope.
+These are represented in their distinct emblem: a mandorla containing a monstrance with a Host, Our Lady of Fátima, and the crossed Keys of Heaven crowned by the papal tiara.

 Their charism leads them to strive for perfection and for beauty in their daily actions.

 Music

 Seeing culture and art as effective tools of evangelization, the Heralds of the Gospel characteristically place special emphasis on both choral and instrumental music.
 Hence, the Heralds have formed various choirs and a number of concert bands to bring their ideology to the outside world.

 The main musical ensemble of the Heralds of the Gospel, the International Choir and Symphonic Band, was started in São Paulo with members from a number of countries, all wearing the uniform of the Heralds.
 This musical ensemble has traveled to numerous cities in the various continents, giving presentations in churches, auditoriums and stadiums to satisfy what they see as peoples' desire for beauty and spirituality.